oracle-samples/netsuite-commerce/README.md

 ## Organization of the Repository

-The repository contains code for operating a page on GitHub Pages and sample code.

-If you clone the repository to your machine, you will be able to run the site locally using Jekyll.
-However, we would recommend using the up-to-date live version on [developers.suitecommerce.com](https://developers.suitecommerce.com).

-This repository also contains code samples (in the directory called **samples**) split up by version.
+This repository contains code samples (in the directory called **samples**) split up by version.
 The version indicates roughly when the code was written, but given the flexibility of the code, some of it will be backwards-compatible, and some will be forwards-compatible.

-The code samples are there to show you things fit together; it is not advisable to simply copy and paste entire modules into your live site without first examining and experimenting with the code.
+The code samples are there to show you things fit together and to give you ideas about customizations that you can make to SuiteCommerce and SuiteCommerce Advanced web stores.
+They are not 'official' NetSuite features --- you should consider them learning materials to improve your understanding of the products.

 ## Installation

-You can clone the repository if you wish.
-You will, however, be downloading a lot of code which may not be relevant to your site.
-It is recommended, instead, that you browse/search for either the version of your site for interesting nuggets, or, instead, the browse around for a potential feature or search for a keyword you might be interested in.
+There is no installation required for these code samples.

+Some users may prefer to use GitHub to browse the code samples; others may wish to clone the repository to their local machine.

 ## Documentation

-No official documentation for NetSuite products are hosted in this repository.
-The content on this site comes in two forms:

-1. Code samples that demonstrate best practices, teach how the architecture works, provide ideas for custom functionality, tutorialize basic concepts, etc
-2. Written content to supplement this code

-Accordingly, you are encouraged to refer to official NetSuite documentation, which is available in the Help Center via your NetSuite account, or SuiteAnswers ([https://netsuite.custhelp.com/app/home](https://netsuite.custhelp.com/app/home)).
+No official documentation for NetSuite products are hosted in this repository --- that is available in the Help Center via your NetSuite account, or [SuiteAnswers](https://netsuite.custhelp.com/app/home).

+Primary documentation for these code samples come in the form of comments in the source files.
+However, you should also search the [developer portal](https://developers.suitecommerce.com) as you will likely find an accompanying article that explains the code (and the process for writing it) in more detail.

 ## Support